knylbyte/tuliprox/README.md

 The Fields `max_connections` and `priority`are optional.
 `max_connections`  will be set default to `1`.
 This is different from yaml config where the default is `0=unlimited`

+The `priority` value determines the importance or order of processing.
+Lower numbers mean higher priority.
+That is:
+A `priority` of `0` is higher than `1`
+**Negative numbers** are allowed and represent even higher priority Higher numbers mean **lower priority**
+This means tasks or items with smaller (even negative) values will be handled before those with larger values.

 ### 2.2.2 `targets`
 Has the following top level entries:
 - `enabled` _optional_ default is `true`, if you disable the processing is skipped